danielfett/draft-dpop/main.md

 "grant type", "access token request", "access token response", "client", "public client", and "confidential client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].

-The terms "request", "response", "header field", "request URI" are imported from [@!RFC7231].
+The terms "request", "response", "header field", and "target URI" are imported from [@!RFC9110].

 The terms "JOSE" and "JOSE header" are imported from [@!RFC7515].